jweiland-net/maps2/Documentation/AdministratorManual/Update/Index.rst

 We have moved some Google Maps fields in FlexForm to another sheet.
 To prevent duplicates in DB please execute Update Wizard in Installtool.

-We have removed automatic registering maps2_uid column for tt_address.
+We have removed automatic registering tx_maps2_uid column for tt_address.
 Please take a look into the example of Maps2 Registry to see how it works.

+As we have removed our API class GoogleMapsService completely you now have to use the API methods in MapService and GeoCodeService instead.

+`getPositionsByAddress` returns an ObjectStorage containing Position objects instead of RadiusResult objects now.
+`getFirstFoundPositionByAddress` return an object of type Position now.

 Update to Version 4.0.0
 -----------------------